Astros batter A’s 9-2 to complete four-game sweep

 ROOKIE MAKES MOUND DEBUT

 Oakland rookie Ka’ai Tom pitched a scoreless ninth inning — after starting the game in left field.
 Tom retired Jose Altuve and Tucker on infield pop-ups before Alex Bregman reached on an infield single.
 Yordan Alvarez then grounded out.
+“It was because our bullpen was beat up over the course of these four games,” Melvin said.
+“I just didn’t want to have to use another pitcher.”

 TRAINERS ROOM

-Astros: OF Michael Brantley showed improvement a day after getting hit in the right wrist by a 90 mph fastball, and manager Dusty Baker is cautiously optimistic.
+Astros: OF Michael Brantley showed improvement a day after getting hit in the right wrist by a 90 mph fastball, and Baker is cautiously optimistic.
 “When he’s coming back just depends on his body and how he heals,” Baker said.
 “We dodged a major bullet by him having no fractures or a broken wrist or anything like that.”

-Athletics: RF Chad Pinder was taken out not long after making a leaping catch and crashing hard into the fence on Altuve’s deep fly leading off the game.
+Athletics: RF Chad Pinder is scheduled for an MRI on his left knee Monday after he was taken out not long after making a leaping catch and crashing hard into the fence on Altuve’s deep fly leading off the game.
 Pinder also made a pair of spectacular catches on opening night. … Sean Murphy (wrist bruise) felt discomfort hitting in the cage before the game and remains out. … Ramon Laureano (sore wrist) is feeling better but was held out.

 UP NEXT